LLNL/shroud/docs/reference.rst

     Outside of a class, set to empty string.

 class_scope
+    Used to to access class static functions.
-    Use with name resolution or blank if not in a class.
+    Blank when not in a class.
     ``{cxx_class}::``

 C_prefix